Jman4190/nba-sql/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/mpope9/nba-sql/total.svg)]()

-An application to build a Postgres or MySQL NBA database from the public API.
+An application to build a Postgres, MySQL, or SQLite NBA database from the public API.

 To access the latest Postgres dump file [check the releases tab](https://github.com/mpope9/nba-sql/releases).